DOG FOOD: What Percentage MEAT does your dog NEED & what are they getting?

-Just like humans are likely to suffer from bowel cancers when they don't eat sufficient, appropriate fibre, dogs can too.
-It is critical to get your dog's intestine walls naturally thick and pliable and the microorganism environment correct.
-You can try and track down fibre that your dog will eat in whole form, or powdered form, but many dogs don't like fibre sprinkled over their meat.
-This is the only compromise I make in my own dog's raw diet - ie feeding him a small amount of ultra high fibre kibble for intestine health.
-But then again, I do feed my dog select amounts of healthy meat based dog treats EVERY day.
+Just like humans are likely to suffer from bowel cancers when they don’t eat sufficient, appropriate fibre, dogs can too.
+It is critical to get your dog’s intestine walls naturally thick and pliable and the microorganism environment correct.
+You can try and track down fibre that your dog will eat in whole form, or powdered form, but many dogs don’t like fibre sprinkled over their meat.
+This is the only compromise I make in my own dog’s raw diet – ie feeding him a small amount of ultra-high fiber kibble for intestine health.
+But then again, I do feed my dog to select amounts of healthy meat-based dog treats EVERY day.

 50-60% animal product dog food

-This is the typically commercial dog food sweet spot.
+This is the typical commercial dog food sweet spot.
 This is what 97% of Australian dog owners feed their dog.

 This is the amount of meat in almost all commercial dog foods available at supermarkets, and woefully short of the 95% to 100% natural animal product dogs consume in the wild.

-if you want your dog hovering on the minimum amino acid levels allowed, you can do this, But be aware, that these minimum levels do not take into account of the bio-availability factors.
-Essentially meat can have up to nearly two times the bio availability of grain or vegetable sources.
-So while meat plus 70% vegetables appear to meet the bare arithmetic essential amino acid levels, the vegetable sources are used at about half the rate of most meat based sources.
-So 30% meat commercial dog food typically is NOT adequate for your dog's basic protein requirements, let alone animal fat needs.
+if you want your dog hovering on the minimum amino acid levels allowed, you can do this, but be aware, that these minimum levels do not take into account of the bio-availability factors.
+Essentially meat can have up to nearly two times the bioavailability of grain or vegetable sources.
+So while meat plus 70% vegetables appear to meet the bare arithmetic essential amino acid levels, the vegetable sources are used at about half the rate of most meat-based sources.
+So 30% of meat commercial dog food typically is NOT adequate for your dog’s basic protein requirements, let alone animal fat needs.

 ZERO MEAT based dog food.